 - Household Items: From plain pots and pans to ornate serving dishes, there’s plenty of household items on sale.

 - Traditional Uyghur Souvenirs: It’s possible to purchase items like miniature dutars (local musical instruments) and a Uyghur knife.
+Another of my favorite souvenirs is the Uyghur pottery.

 - Local Nuts & Dried Fruits: This is an often overlooked but excellent souvenir, in my opinion.
 You’ll find entire stores dedicated to selling a variety of nuts and dried fruits from all across the Kashgar region.